ksachdeva/scikit-nni/README.rst

     sknni generate-experiment --spec example/basic_svc.nni.yml --output-dir experiments

-Above command will create a directory experiments/svc-classification will following files
+Above command will create a directory experiments/svc-classification with the following files

     - The original specification file i.e. basic_svc.nni.yml (used during experiment run as well)
     - Generated Microsoft NNI's config.yml
     - Generated Microsoft NNI's search-space.json

+Note - there is no python file as typically shown in the examples of Microsoft NNI as the command in ends up invoking `sknni` entry point when the experiment is run.

 Step 3 - Run your experiment
 #################################